-As of May 2018, the State Senate is made up of 13 Democrats and 17 Republicans.
+As of April of 2021, the State Senate is made up of 14 Democrats and 16 Republicans.
 The president of the senate, chosen by the Senate membership and a member of the majority party, presides over the body and appoints all committees and joint committees, and may create other committees or subcommittees.
 In the senate president’s absence, the president pro tempore presides.

 In the State Senate, the majority party leadership consists of the president of the senate, president pro tempore, senate majority leader and senate majority whip.
 The minority leadership includes the senate minority leader, senate assistant minority leader, and at least one minority whip.

-As of May 2018, the House of Representatives is made up of 25 Democrats and 35 Republicans.
+As of April of 2021, the House of Representatives is made up of 29 Democrats and 30 Republicans.
 The speaker of the house, elected by members of the house and a member of the majority party, presides over the body and and appoints all committees and joint committees, and may create other committees or subcommittees.
 In the speaker’s absence, the speaker pro tempore, who presides.

 In the State House of Representatives, the majority party leadership consists of the speaker of the house, speaker pro tempore, house majority leader, and house majority whip.
 The minority leadership consists of the house minority leader, house assistant minority leader and minority whip.